Maximum lilkelihood estimation in the $\beta$-model: The boundary of

-In Table \ref{tab:bt4} we show another example of a co-facial set that is easy to detect, since it corresponds to a value of $0$ for the normalized sufficient statistic $\tilde{d}_2$.
-Indeed, from cases {\it (i)} and {\it (ii)} of Theorem~\ref{thm:MP}, the MLE does not exist if $\tilde{d}_i = 0$ or $\tilde{d}_i = n-1$, for some $i$.
-Table \ref{tab:bt5} shows yet one more example of a co-facial set that is easy to detect, as it leads to a zero row margin for the second row.
-Finally, Table \ref{tab:bt6} provides one more example of a co-facial set, which unlike the ones in Tables \ref{tab:bt4} and \ref{tab:bt5}, has normalized row sums and the normalized sufficient statistics bounded away from $0$ and $n-1$.
-In Table \ref{tab:11} we list all 22 co-facial sets associated with the facets of $P_n$, including the cases already shown in Tables \ref{tab:bt1}, \ref{tab:bt4}, \ref{tab:bt5} and \ref{tab:bt6}.
+maximizing the log-likelihood function.
+Notice that, because the MLE does not exist, the supremum of the log-likelihood under the natural parametrization is attained in the limit by any sequence of natural parameters $\{ \beta^{(k)}\}$ of the form $\beta^{(k)} = (-c_k,-c_k,c_k,c_k)$, where $c_k \rightarrow \infty$ as $k \rightarrow\infty$.
+As a result, some of these probability values are $0$ and $1$.
+The order of the pattern is crucial.
+In Table~\ref{tabtab3} we show, on the left, another example of a co-facial set that is easy to detect, since it corresponds to a value of $0$ for the normalized sufficient statistic $\tilde{d}_2$.
+Indeed, from cases (i) and (ii) of Theorem~\ref{thmMP}, the MLE does not exist if $\tilde{d}_i = 0$ or $\tilde{d}_i = n-1$, for some $i$.
+On the right, we show a co-facial set that is instead compatible with normalized sufficient statistics being bounded away from $0$ and $n-1$.
+Finally, in Table~\ref{taballcases} we list all 22 co-facial sets associated with the facets of~$P_4$, including the cases already shown.

-In general, there are $2n$ facets of $P_n$ that are determined by $\tilde{d}_i$ equal to $0$ or $n-1$, and $2n$ other facets associated to values of the normalized row sums equal to $0$ or $n-1$.
-Thus, just by inspecting the row sums or the observed sufficient statistics, one can detect $4n$ co-facial sets associated to as many facets of $P_n$.
-However, comparing this number to the entries of the $f$-vector calculated in \cite{ST:91} and as our computations confirm, most of the facets of $P_n$ do not yield co-facial sets of this form.
-Since the number of facets appear to grow exponentially in $n$, we conclude that most of the co-facial sets do not appear to arise in this fashion.
+In general, there are $2n$ facets of $P_n$ that are determined by one $\tilde{d}_i$ equal to $0$ or $n-1$.
+Thus, just by inspecting the row sums or the observed sufficient statistics, we can detect only $2n$ co-facial sets associated to as many facets of $P_n$.
+Comparing this number to the entries of the $f$-vector calculated in \citet{ST91}, however, and as our computations confirm, most of the facets of $P_n$ do not yield co-facial sets of this form.
+Since the number of facets appears to grow exponentially in $n$, we conclude that most of the co-facial sets do not appear to arise in this fashion.
+Thus, at least combinatorially, patterns of data counts leading to the nonexistence of MLEs but with the normalized degree bounded away from $0$ and $n-1$ are much more frequent, especially in larger networks.